Darren Aronofsky's unrealized projects: MaddAddam TV series

+Moonfall

+On July 17, 2014, sources told TheWrap that Aronofsky and "several top filmmakers" were considering David Weil's spec script Moonfall.
+It was said to be a sci-fi film set on the moon, with elements of Fargo.
+At the time, Aronofsky had a first-look deal set up at New Regency; though Moonfall was out to multiple studios and could have landed elsewhere, as he was just one of many who had read and liked Weil's script.

 Monster Club film

 Following the release of Noah, Aronofsky conceived the idea for a film loosely based on his childhood growing up in South Brooklyn on the outskirts of Coney Island.
 He co-wrote a screenplay with Ari Handel, and tried to get it made into a film for several years, though it never got off the ground.
 They later then adapted their unproduced script into the 2022 children's novel Monster Club.

+It's What I Do

+In March 2015, Deadline reported that Aronofsky had been vying for the film rights to the memoir It's What I Do: A Photographer's Life of Love and War by Lynsey Addario.
+Aronofsky sought to make it with Natalie Portman starring, but he lost the bidding war to Steven Spielberg and Jennifer Lawrence; despite this, no such film was made from the book.

+Evel Knievel

+In September 2015, The Tracking Board reported that Aronofsky had replaced Peter Berg as director of Sony Pictures' Evel Knievel, a new biopic that would star Channing Tatum as Knievel, from a script by Scott Silver.
+Variety subsequently confirmed the news of Aronofsky's involvement in the project.

 Untitled artificial intelligence courtroom film

 On July 17, 2017, Aronofsky reported that he will direct and produce a film from a Joe Epstein script, for Paramount Pictures, which was revealed to be a courtroom drama that focuses on artificial intelligence.

 2020s

 Adrift

 In 2021, it was reported that Jared Leto would re-team with Aronofsky to star in Adrift, with Jason Blum producing.
 The film was based on a short story by Koji Suzuki, with Aronofsky and Luke Dawson on board to write the script.